ccrenfroe/BirdCam/README.md

 Organize Data

+* Script to take picture and save it to `PicturesIn`
 * Setup directory structure and automate where the pictures taken go to.
 * Seperate folder for each bird type